Jessica Pegula's Success and Achievements in Timeline

 In 2021, Jessica Pegula reached the Australian Open quarterfinal.

-On January 31, 2022, Jessica Pegula moved to highest rankings in singles (No. 16) and doubles (No. 41) after reaching the Australian Open quarterfinal.
+On January 31, 2022, following her performance at the Australian Open, Jessica Pegula achieved her highest rankings in singles (No. 16) and doubles (No. 41).

 February 28, 2022: Doubles Ranking

-On June 6, 2022, Jessica Pegula broke into the top 10 in the singles rankings for the first time, at world No. 8, after reaching the French Open quarterfinals.
-She also entered her first major final in doubles, partnering with Gauff.
+On June 6, 2022, Jessica Pegula broke into the top 10 in the singles rankings for the first time, achieving world No. 8, after reaching the quarterfinals at the French Open.

-On July 18, 2022, Jessica Pegula set a new career-high of world No. 7, becoming the American number-one-player.
+On July 18, 2022, following Wimbledon, Jessica Pegula reached a new career-high of world No. 7, becoming the American number-one-player.

 On September 12, 2022, Jessica Pegula moved to world No. 5 after reaching the US Open quarterfinal.